Kalaxia/game-api/README.md

 ```Bash
 docker-compose up -d
 ```
-where the `-d` flag means to detatch the container and run it in background.
+where the `-d` flag means to detach the container and run it in background.

 ### Database setup